Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 The Weather Station case is big enough to add a :ref:`WIFI Extension
 <wifi_extension>` for wireless controlling.
 In this tutorial we will use
-the :ref:`Step-Down Power Supply <step-down>` together with a :ref:`DC Jack Adapter <dc_jack_adapter>` to power the stack.
+the :ref:`Step-Down Power Supply <step_down_power_supply>` together with a :ref:`DC Jack Adapter <dc_jack_adapter>` to power the stack.
 It would also be possible to power the stack with a USB Power Supply, in this case Step-Down Power Supply and DC Jack Adapter are not needed.

 We will start by mounting a stack consisting of Step-Down Power Supply, Master Brick and WIFI Extension to the back side of the case.
 There is a